Dear students, faculty, and staff:

 As our mission states, Wake Forest strives to be a place where “a vibrant and diverse learning community weds knowledge, experiences and service that lift the human spirit.”
 These words are at the heart of our motto, Pro Humanitate, and our commitment to diversity and inclusion.

-If you have experienced or witnessed an incident of bias, hate or incivility in our community, please use the ReportBias System to submit an incident report, so that we can appropriately respond and support those involved.
+If you have experienced or witnessed an incident of bias or incivility in our community, please use the ReportBias System to submit an incident report, so that we can appropriately respond and support those involved.

 Nathan O. Hatch